Financial News Releases

 |View printer-friendly version|

-CCE will host a conference call with analysts and investors today at 10:00 a.m.
+Mr. Brock and Bill Douglas, executive vice president and chief financial officer, will host a conference call with investors and analysts to discuss the company's 2009 and 2010 outlook today at 11 a.m.
 ET.
-The call can be accessed through the company's website at www.cokecce.com.
+The call can be accessed through the company website at www.cokecce.com.

 Coca-Cola Enterprises Inc. is the world's largest marketer, distributor, and producer of bottle and can liquid nonalcoholic refreshment.
-Coca-Cola Enterprises sells approximately 80 percent of The Coca-Cola Company's bottle and can volume in North America and is the sole licensed bottle for products of The Coca-Cola Company in Belgium, continental France, Great Britain, Luxembourg, Monaco, and the Netherlands.
+CCE sells approximately 80 percent of The Coca-Cola Company's bottle and can volume in North America and is the sole licensed bottler for products of The Coca-Cola Company in Belgium, continental France, Great Britain, Luxembourg, Monaco, and the Netherlands.
+For more information about our company, please visit our website at www.cokecce.com.

 Included in this news release are forward-looking management comments and other statements that reflect management's current outlook for future periods.
-As always, these expectations are based on the currently available competitive, financial, and economic data along with our operating plans and are subject to future events and uncertainties.
-The forward-looking statements in this news release should be read in conjunction with the risk factors found on pages 14 through 16 in the Form 10-K section of CCE's 2006 Annual Report.
+As always, these expectations are based on currently available competitive, financial, and economic data along with our current operating plans and are subject to risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements.
+The forward-looking statements in this news release should be read in conjunction with the risks and uncertainties discussed in our filings with the Securities and Exchange Commission, including our most recent annual report on Form 10-K and subsequent SEC filings.